PatricReineri/ProgettoTaaSS2024-2025/MagicEventsWebApp/README.md

    minikube addons enable ingress
    ```

-Be sure to edit the hosts file mapping localhost as follows
+Be sure to edit the hosts file mapping localhost as follows.

 In Windows:
 ```